 - Small school districts are guaranteed to get the same textbooks and complementary materials as larger school systems.

-- content area coordinator(s) from the State Department of Education
+- State Department of Education personnel

 Following formal adoption, contracts are mailed to the publishing companies.
 After the return of signed contracts, the listing of newly adopted materials will be published in the annual Adoption Guide found in the resource files below.